 - ¼ tsp salt and fresh black pepper

-- In a bowl, combine the onion, lime juice, cilantro, tomato, olive oil, half the salt and pepper.
-Add the crab and mix together.
+- In a small bowl, combine the onion, lime juice, cilantro, tomato, olive oil, crab meat and a pinch of salt and pepper.
+Toss to combine.

-- Halve the avocado.
-Peel the skin off the avocado.
-Season with remaining salt and pepper.
-Fill the avocado halves with the crab mixture.
+- Fill the avocado halves with the crab mixture.